Best PS5 games 2024: 15 PlayStation 5 titles you need to play

 ➖ Can be overwhelming

-Elden Ring sets a new bar for open-world game design, and I should know – I’ve spent hours testing it and have determined that it lands on the top 3 PS5 games.
+Elden Ring sets a new bar for open-world game design.
 It brings the impeccable combat mechanics of the Dark Souls series to a sandbox full of the same terrifying foes that can end your progress with the swing of a weapon.
 It retains the series’ no-nonsense difficulty, but you’re free to tackle the game your way instead of being funneled into a potential dead end.
+That opens up so many more opportunities in a genre that has a habit of rewarding curious minds.

 FromSoftware’s signature brand of fairly obtuse storytelling won’t be for everyone, mind you.
 Nor will the fact that the game can feel needlessly unfair at times.
-However, stick with it; what awaits is a fantastical adventure that critics universally adored.
+However, stick with it – what awaits is a fantastical adventure that critics universally adored.
+There’s a reason why Elden Ring was so many people’s game of the year.

 ➕ A fantastic return to form for the racing sim series